-Have you ever wondered can guinea pigs can eat oranges?
+Have you ever wondered guinea pigs can eat oranges?

 They must consume it by adding it to their food so that they get all the nutrients and make their system function properly, without any issue.

-So, can guinea pigs eat oranges on a daily basis or is it more beneficial to feed oranges to guinea pigs occasionally?
+So, can guinea pigs eat oranges daily or is it more beneficial to feed oranges to guinea pigs occasionally?

-This depends on the benefits and risks that oranges have for pigs.
+This depends on the benefits and risks that oranges have for guinea pigs.

 Guinea pigs can eat oranges but in limited quantities.